 From the Knowledge Base

 - Click the down arrow next to the Add Resource button on the top right

 Once your Google Drive is connected, select the specific resource you’d like to attach to your atSpoke knowledge base. atSpoke will import into the knowledge base as a link, or text document that can be found directly on atSpoke when users ask questions.

 From an open request

-Select the Google drive logo from above the reply bar.
+Select the Google drive logo from the reply bar

-Decide if you'd like to index the document, or add the document to the Knowledge base using the resulting toggle switches.
-Then choose Import one resource and add to the KB
+Decide if you'd like to link the document or add the document to the Knowledge base using the resulting toggle switches.
+When you link the document it will automatically index the document unless you turn it off.
+Then choose Import 1 resource and add to the KB

 Some important things to keep in mind as you’re importing items from Google Drive:

 - Large documents have a 20,000 character limit to be text articles in the atSpoke Knowledge Base.